 Cyberbullying Protection Tip: There are countless risks associated with social media platforms, applications, and websites today, so make sure to remain vigilant of you and your child’s social media profiles.
 Who are they interacting with?
 Is there profile set to public or private?
 Are they sharing extremely personal information online?
 Unfortunately, an estimated one million are cyberbullied, harassed, and threatened on Facebook every year.

 If you or your child has been the victim of workplace bullying, school bullying, or other cyberbullying, contact the Internet defamation attorneys of Minc Law as soon as possible.
 We’re here to help put an end to the online harassment and cyber-attacks NOW!

-Contact us today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, or by scheduling a meeting online!
+Contact us today to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, or by scheduling a meeting online!

 How is Cyberbullying Defined?
 Cyberbullying vs. Cyberharassment

 Simply put, cyberbullying is defined as the online bullying and harassment of a minor (a person under the age of 18), and includes all electronic communications and devices used to stalk, attack, or harass a person or organization.
 It is also commonly referred to as cyberharassment, internet bullying, and online bullying.
 However, do note that cyberharassment is typically used to describe the online harassment and bullying of adults rather than minors.